murielg/murielg.github.io/_posts/2015-06-01-thinking-like-a-programmer.markdown

 ---

-I personally think everyone should learn how to program.
-Not just because that’s what I do, and I absolutely love it, but because software has already taken over the world.
-Everyone is coding, and we are surrounded by code.
-Wearable technology, turning on your car using your phone, drones delivering packages to your front door, self-parking cars, or better yet, self-driving cars.
-It’s fascinating.

-And even if you don’t end up using programming for any practical reasons, it will at least teach you how to think.

 ## The way we think

 Programmers are creative problem solvers.
 We are analytical thinkers.
 We are able to take on a complex task and transform it into a bunch of different smaller, simpler tasks.
 We love puzzles and problems.
 This is the bread and butter of programmers.